koenigmattern/PSEvolve_lignin_solvents/README.md

 <img src="https://github.com/koenigmattern/PSEvolve_lignin_solvents/blob/main/auxil/PSEvolve_logo.png" width="300">
 </p>

-PSEvolve is a genetic algorithm for molecular design (available [here](https://github.com/koenigmattern/PSEvolve) In this repo, PSEvolve was tailored for designing solvents with high lignin solubilities and for aldehyde-assisted fractionation.
+PSEvolve is a genetic algorithm for molecular design (available [here](https://github.com/koenigmattern/PSEvolve)). <br />
+In this repo, PSEvolve was tailored for designing solvents with high lignin solubilities and for aldehyde-assisted fractionation.

 main_lignin.py: Main file for solvent design.
 - use group_constraints = 'AAF' for solvent design for aldehyde-assisted fractionation